|

 - CATHAIR:

-Variant of Irish/Gaelic Cathaoir,
+Variant spelling of Irish Gaelic Cathaoir,

 meaning "warrior."